BIMension/OfficeTour/README.md

 3) Tap the link
 4) Wait until the model is loaded and the 'first person' mode is active
 5) Move your device to change the orientation
-6) Tap on the left 'first person' button to walk though the building
+6) Tap on the left 'first person' button to walk through the building